t3kt/raytk/docs/_reference/operators/field/index.md

     thumb: assets/images/reference/operators/field/positionField_thumb.png
   - name: rampField
     status: beta
+    summary: Field that produces values that fade from one value to another along an axis or line.
     thumb: assets/images/reference/operators/field/rampField_thumb.png
   - name: rayField
     summary: Field that provides the ray direction or origin.